 \subsection{Limitations}

-As with any empirical study of an emerging technology, our study has a number of limitations related to the tasks we developed, the composition of our pool of participants, and the dynamism of the product space.
-Our user study features three sample tasks, which, while representative of the use cases from our taxonomy, cannot cover the breadth and depth of tasks found in modern digital knowledge work.
-Next, our group of participants comes exclusively from the US sociocultural context, is young, able, and comprises frequent users of generative AI tools.
-Finally, we chose the desktop versions of two state-of-the-art commercial AI agents from a large and rapidly expanding space of agent software, whose models, capabilities, interaction paradigms, and resulting usability challenges may differ.
+As with any empirical study of an emerging technology, our study has limitations related to the tasks we developed, the composition of our participant pool, and the dynamism of the product space.
+Our user study features three sample tasks, which, while representative of the use cases from our taxonomy, cannot cover the breadth and depth of tasks that AI agents purport to support and that can be found in modern digital knowledge work.
+Next, our group of participants came exclusively from the US sociocultural context, were relatively young, able, and comprised frequent users of generative AI (but not agentic AI) tools.
+Finally, we assessed desktop versions of just two commercial AI agents from a large and rapidly expanding space of agent software, whose models, capabilities, interaction paradigms, and resulting usability challenges may differ.